haze-lang/Design/README.md

 # Design
 This repository contains documentation for the design of the language.

 ## Aim
-The goal is to combine features which have been either proposed in academics/research but are not part of the mainstream languages, or used in niche languages such as Lisp and family, in an imperative paradigm to enable everyday developers to understand them and use them without needing to learn the mathematics behind them.
+The goal is to combine features which have been either proposed in

+- research but are not part of the mainstream languages, or
+- used in niche *academic* languages such as Lisp and family,

+in an imperative paradigm to enable everyday developers to understand them and use them without needing to learn the excessive theory behind them.

 ## Research
 Collection of features and literature for the design.